IBM-Cloud/vpc-dnsglb-nlb/README.md

 Created   2022-06-30T13:25:25-07:00
 ```

-## start/stop instances with IBM Cloud Console
+## start / stop instances with IBM Cloud Console
 In a browser visit the [VPC Instances](https://cloud.ibm.com/vpc-ext/compute/vs) and notice there are instances with names based on zones.
 The instances can be **Stopped** using the menu on the far right.
 Click on the menu then click **Stop** on a few and observe the curl in the while loop.
 When you stop all of the instances in a zone notice the failure pattern.

 Example, stopping us-south-1-0: